2001–02 Washington Wizards season

-Jordan averaged 22.9 points, 5.7 rebounds, 5.2 assists and 1.4 steals per game, despite shooting .416 in field-goal percentage, while Richard Hamilton finished second on the team in scoring, averaging 20.0 points per game, but only played 63 games due to a groin injury, and three-point specialist Chris Whitney provided the team with 10.2 points and 3.8 assists per game.
+Jordan averaged 22.9 points, 5.7 rebounds, 5.2 assists and 1.4 steals per game, despite shooting .416 in field-goal percentage, while Richard Hamilton finished second on the team in scoring, averaging 20.0 points per game, but only played 63 games due to a groin injury, and three-point specialist Chris Whitney provided the team with 10.2 points and 3.8 assists per game, and also led them with 131 three-point field goals.
 In addition, second-year guard Courtney Alexander contributed 9.8 points per game, while Lue averaged 7.8 points and 3.5 assists per game, Hubert Davis contributed 7.2 points per game, and Tyrone Nesby provided with 6.3 points and 4.5 rebounds per game.
 On the defensive side, Laettner averaged 7.1 points and 5.3 rebounds per game, while Popeye Jones averaged 7.0 points and led the Wizards with 7.3 rebounds per game, Jahidi White provided the team with 5.4 points, 6.3 rebounds and 1.1 blocks per game, and Haywood provided with 5.1 points, 5.2 rebounds, and led the team with 1.5 blocks per game.
 Brown failed to live up to expectations as a top draft pick, only averaging just 4.5 points and 3.5 rebounds per game off the bench, while shooting .387 in field-goal percentage.

-During the NBA All-Star weekend at the First Union Center in Philadelphia, Pennsylvania, Jordan was selected for the 2002 NBA All-Star Game, as a member of the Eastern Conference All-Star team; Jordan struggled as he only scored 8 points, and made 4 out of 13 field goal attempts, as the Eastern Conference lost to the Western Conference, 135–120.
+During the NBA All-Star weekend at the First Union Center in Philadelphia, Pennsylvania, Jordan was selected for the 2002 NBA All-Star Game, as a member of the Eastern Conference All-Star team.
+Jordan struggled as he only scored 8 points, and made 4 out of 13 field-goal attempts, as the Eastern Conference lost to the Western Conference, 135–120.
 Meanwhile, Haywood was selected for the NBA Rookie Challenge Game, as a member of the Rookies team.
-Jordan also finished in thirteenth place in Most Valuable Player voting, while Collins finished tied in seventh place in Coach of the Year voting.
+Jordan also finished in 13th place in Most Valuable Player voting, while Collins finished tied in seventh place in Coach of the Year voting.

-Jordan's return to the NBA also helped raise popularity, and media attention for the Wizards, as they finished second in the league in home-game attendance behind the San Antonio Spurs, with an attendance of 847,634; the team sold out all 41 of their home games at the MCI Center, and 38 of their road games during the regular season.
+Jordan's return to the NBA also helped raise popularity, and media attention for the Wizards, as the team finished second in the league in home-game attendance behind the San Antonio Spurs, with an attendance of 847,634 at the MCI Center; the team sold out all 41 of their home games, and 38 of their road games during the regular season.
 Following the season, Hamilton and Davis were both traded to the Detroit Pistons, while Whitney was traded to the Denver Nuggets, Alexander was dealt to the New Orleans Hornets, Jones re-signed as a free agent with his former team, the Dallas Mavericks, and Nesby was released to free agency.